PART IV. ADMINISTRATION

 K. The initial plan shall indicate the density allowed by Section 10-2.4.1107(A) and the location of the proposed units.
 Any request for density adjustments allowed by Section 10-2.4.1107(B) shall be shown on an alternate plan detailing the location of the additional units and amenities.

-Notwithstanding the requirements of this section, an applicant for an H-P-D permit for the development of five (5) or more acres, which development will occur in stages, may submit general information relating to items A and I above for review by both the Design Review Commission and the Planning Commission.
-Precise and detailed plans setting forth the information required by these items shall be submitted to the Design Review Commission for its review and approval prior to the approval of a tentative subdivision map, building permit or other construction authorized by the H-P-D permit.
+Notwithstanding the requirements of this section, an applicant for an H-P-D permit for the development of five (5) or more acres, which development will occur in stages, may submit general information relating to items in subsections (A) and (I) of this section for review by both the Design Review Commission and the Planning Commission.
+Precise and detailed plans setting forth the information required by these items shall be submitted to the Planning Commission for its review and approval prior to the approval of a tentative subdivision map, building permit or other construction authorized by the H-P-D permit. (§4, Ord.
+2239, eff.
+7/5/24)

 10-2.4.1104 Procedures.